-We believe in automated testing to provide high quality code and avoid dumb bugs.
+We believe in automated testing to provide high quality code and avoid easily overlooked mistakes.

 When possible, all code must be committed with proper unit tests.
 Particular attention must be placed when fixing bugs: it's good practice to write unit tests to reproduce the bug.
 All unit tests and fixtures are placed in the tests folder in the Cuckoo root.
 We have adopted Pytest as unit testing framework.

-Development with the Python Package
+3.5.3 Development with the Python Package